shaneahern/stocksprout/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary - FutureVest
+# Implementation Summary - StockSprout

-This document provides a comprehensive overview of all features implemented for the FutureVest application.
+This document provides a comprehensive overview of all features implemented for the StockSprout application.

 ## Completed Requirements